geraldwuhoo/omgur/README.md

 ./omgur
 ```

 Omgur should now be running at http://localhost:8080.
+It is possible to change the listening port with the `OMGUR_LISTEN_PORT` environment variable if you already have services using the default port `8080`.